heisenberg-88/setOnclickListner_mynotes/README.md

     />

-   here, when the "Test Button" is pressed , "Test_function" is executed from  'mainactivity.java' It is implemented internally in the java code as;
+   here, when the "Test Button" is pressed , "Test_function" is executed from  'mainactivity.java' It is implemented internally in the java code as,

    ...
    ...